Duty to Accommodate

 The University will take all reasonable steps to ensure accommodation specific to an individual's needs is provided in a timely and effective way.
-All partners are accountable for return to work programs lead by Rehabilitation Services with support from Human Resource Consultants.
+All partners are accountable for return to work programs lead by Employee Well-being with support from Human Resource Consultants.

 Western is responsible for advising employees about their right to accommodation.
 Upon request, the University will assist the employee in identifying the most suitable means of accommodation.
 In consultation with the individual employee, Western will accept and act on a request for accommodation made by a third party (family member, caregiver, trade union or bargaining agent, advocate or other representative).
 Such a request will not be accepted without the consent of the employee.
 Note that overall responsibility and cost for implementing this guideline rests with the Dean or Budget Unit Head.
 Any concerns regarding the implementation should be brought forward to the respective Vice-President.
 Equity & Human Rights Services is an available resource for employees requiring accommodation in implementing or following this guideline.
 Equity & Human Rights Services is responsible for facilitating the implementation of Western's Employment Equity Policy, as well as the various policies regarding discrimination and harassment on campus.

-If an employee requires workplace accommodation for medical reasons Rehabilitation Services offers the Transitional Accommodation Program.
+If an employee requires workplace accommodation for medical reasons Employee Well-being offers the Transitional Accommodation Program.

 Published on and maintained in Cascade CMS.